undevelopedbruce/simple-api-tests/readme.md

-# Moo Code Test 2
+# Code Test 2
+Testing scenarios for the jsonplaceholder mock api, using mocha and the chai assertion library.

 This project uses the package manager Yarn.
 Installation instructions are [here](https://classic.yarnpkg.com/en/docs/install#mac-stable)